List of Mermaid Melody Pichi Pichi Pitch characters

 The following is a list of characters from the manga and anime series Mermaid Melody Pichi Pichi Pitch.
 They are grouped according to their roles in the series.
-Wherever possible, the spelling of the names are taken from the English translation of the Pichi Pichi Pitch manga.
-Otherwise, spellings are based on those used on official merchandise.

 Main characters

 Three DVD covers showing the three forms of the main characters Lucia Nanami (blonde), Hanon Hosho (blue), and Rina Toin (green): mermaid (left cover), human (center cover), idol (right cover).